 There was something special, fortunately, in this least-possibly-suited-for-a-matinée concert at the Gasteig’s Philharmonic Hall with the Munich Philharmonic.
-Namely cellist Truls Mørk, aided and abetted by his countryman Eivind Gullberg Jensen (recently reviewed with the Bergen Philharmonic and Oslo Opera), Chief Conductor of the NDR Radio Philharmonic Hannover.
+Namely cellist Truls Mørk, aided and abetted by his countryman Eivind Gullberg Jensen, Chief Conductor of the NDR Radio Philharmonic Hannover.

 After a long hiatus from playing, Mørk is back, as good, as controlled, and unyielding as ever.
 Those are qualities that really work in Shostakovich’s late Cello Concerto.
 There is an ambivalent quality that the combination Mørk and Shostakovich create, in a work that lets rip in many ways, but also feels uncomfortable to bear it all.
 Fine tone and perfect intonation being guaranteed, Mørk brought out a quality of strangely subdued violence in the defiant pizzicati during the side-drum assisted of the cadenzas.
 The post-dystopian friendly oompah-dances of the second movement just didn’t (and shouldn’t) sound quite right, much the same way the little quickly aborted dance sessions between the last movement’s lyrical calling card sounded beguiling-threatening.